-Part 5, The Holidays in 20/20: How to Deepen Connections with Customers
+How to Deepen Connections with Customers During Holidays

-After reading Part 4, The Holidays in 20/20: How to Increase Lifetime Value, hopefully you’ve learned a little bit about how today’s direct-to-consumer (DTC) brands are thinking about LTV.
+After reading How to Increase Lifetime Value, hopefully you’ve learned a little bit about how today’s direct-to-consumer (DTC) brands are thinking about LTV.
 And, maybe you’ve even started planning a few new retention strategies, such as a new subscription model or highly personalized up-sells/cross-sells at checkout... so now what?

-In Part 5 of the Holidays in 20/20, we’ll focus on going the extra mile in order to deepen connections with your customers.
-This week, our goal is to help you build an ecosystem around your brand that will delight, engage, and create long-lasting relationships.
+In this blog we’ll focus on going the extra mile in order to deepen connections with your customers.
+Our goal is to help you build an ecosystem around your brand that will delight, engage, and create long-lasting relationships.

 So let's dig in, shall we?